 A programme to help students prepare for competitions

-We believe that competitions can be a valuable experience for many young mathematicians, especially when framed in a broad context with appropriate preparation.
+We believe that competitions can be a valuable experience for many young mathematicians, especially when accompanied with appropriate preparation.

-Many students who would benefit from our competitions, especially the British Mathematical Olympiad Rounds 1 and 2, might not be sure how to start preparing.
+Many students who would benefit from our harder competitions, especially the British Mathematical Olympiad Round 2, might not be sure how to start preparing.
 The Olympiad Mentoring Scheme (OMS) is designed to help such students, while teaching some general mathematical skills.
 Some students may be supported by one of our volunteer mentors.

 How does the OMS work?